Monday, December 29, 2008

 Educational T.V.

 "I find television very educating.
-Every time someone turns on the set, I go into the other room and read a book!" ---Groucho Marx
+Every time someone turns on the set, I go into the other room and read a book!" ---Groucho Marx; in variant wordings throughout the 1950s

 Wednesday, January 9, 2008